vallegaa/vallegaa.github.io/README.md

 1. "Why is Markdown better than a word processor?"

-   - Firstly, documentation typically has a lifespan and "needs to be kept in version control" (Etter, 2016, p.
-20).
-Lightweight markup languages such as Markdown are better suited for version control as opposed to a word processor as they are commonly used to be "consumed and discarded" (Etter, 2016, p.
-20) and lacks version control.
+   - Documentation belongs in a version control system as it typically has a lifespan.
+Lightweight markup languages such as Markdown are better suited for version control as opposed to a word processor as they are commonly used to be "consumed and discarded" described by Etter.
 Furthermore, Markdown is free to use and can be written in most text editors.
 Whereas, many word processors require some sort of fee.

 2. "Why is my resume not showing up?"
    - Ensure that your site's most recent build and deployment workflow run passed successfully by going to the Action tab on your repository.
 Common errors are listed below: